 Aperture Data Studio provides default Find duplicates step settings for use with the Find duplicates step.
-The following default types of blocking keys and rulesets are available by navigating to Step settings > Find duplicates settings:
+The following default types of blocking keys and rules are available by navigating to Step settings > Find duplicates settings:

 GBR_Individual_Defaultwill find individuals in Great Britain.
 Note that emails, phone numbers, and other identifiers will not be taken into account, but can be added manually.

 GBR_Location_Defaultwill find locations in Great Britain.

 Default blocking keys and rules are provided for Australia (AUS), Great Britain (GBR), and United States (USA) as detailed in the table below: